Brochure: Information for New Tenants

 - keeping the rental property in a good state of repair and obeying health, safety and maintenance standards.

 - providing you with a copy of your written tenancy agreement within 21 days after the day you signed it and gave it to your landlord.
-If your tenancy agreement is not in writing, your landlord must give you written notice of their legal name and address within 21 days after your tenancy begins.
+For most tenancy agreements first entered into on or after April 30, 2018, the landlord must use the standard lease form entitled Residential Tenancy Agreement (Standard Form of Lease).

 Your landlord is not allowed to: